modrunner/discord-bot/CONTRIBUTING.md

 This probably the number one way issues with Modrunner get solved.
 Oftentimes, issues can go unnoticed during development, and due to the nature of Modrunner's functionality and its small dev team, covering all cases can be a challenge.
-Letting us know of issues you have encountred, along with any additional information you can provide, will assist the Modrunner team immensely in dealing with bugs as they pop up.
+Letting us know of issues you have encountered, along with any additional information you can provide, will assist the Modrunner team immensely in dealing with bugs as they pop up.

 The best way to submit reports is to open a new issue.
 This allows the team to easily keep track of new bugs and related